|

 to work with outside scientists who want to work with IBEX data; we

-urge you to contact us
+urge you to email us

-and collaborate directly with the IBEX Science Team.
+at ibex_datareleases@lists.sr.unh.edu and collaborate directly with the IBEX Science Team.

 Time Series Data